-Requesters include national and local immigrant rights advocates and organizations that provide legal representation to individuals detained at the NOLA ICE Field Office facilities.
+Requesters include national and local immigrant rights advocates and organizations that provide legal representation to individuals detained at facilities in the NOLA ICE Field Office.
 Requesters work closely with people detained at these facilities and advocate alongside them.
-Knowledge of the conditions in which they are held are relevant for Requesters' representation of people detained at the NOLA ICE Field Office facilities and for Requesters' advocacy efforts to ensure the rights of people detained at these facilities are respected.
+Knowledge of the conditions in which they are held is relevant for Requesters' representation of people detained at NOLA ICE Facilities and for Requesters' advocacy efforts to ensure the rights of people detained at these facilities are respected.
 Requesters have a vested interest in the conditions in which their clients and community members are held.

-Requesters urgently seek information on the federal government's policies, directives, and actions relating to language access for immigrants at the NOLA ICE facilities.
-The disclosure of the information sought below will contribute to "public understanding of the operations or activities of the government," 5 U.S.C. § 552(a)(4)(A)(iii), and provide the public with information necessary to engage in the democratic process and public debate regarding the use of ICE detention in the NOLA region.
-Disclosure would thus be "in the public interest."
-28 C.F.R. § 16.10(k); see also 6 C.F.R. § 5.11(k)(1).
+Requesters urgently seek information on the federal government's policies, directives, and actions relating to the medical treatment and accommodations for immigrants detained in NOLA ICE Facilities.
+The disclosure of the information sought below will contribute to "public understanding of the operations or activities of the government," 5 U.S.C. § 552(a)(4)(A)(iii) and provide the public with information necessary to engage in the democratic process and public debate regarding the use of ICE detention in the NOLA ICE AOR.
+Disclosure would thus "in the public interest."
+28 C.F.R. § 16.10(k).
+See also 6 C.F.R. § 5.11(k)(1).